ILRI-Genomics-Platform/AMR-Genomic-Surveillance/README.md

 We will start by setting up the project directory structure and then conduct the analysis stepwise.
 To setup a well-structured project directory we need to create some directories to store our data and scripts.
 We will be conducting our a anlysis from a directory in the `scratch` space of the HPC.

 1. *Create a directory using your username in the scratch:*
-> **Note:** In this command we use the UNIX environment variable `$USER` which by default was created during logging into the HPC to store your `<user_name>` i.e (`Bio4InfoXX`).
-You can view its value using the command `echo $USER`.
+>**Note**

+>Once inside the `hpc`, all instances of ```$USER``` will be equivalent to the hpc username that you were assigned.
+Your username, by default, is stored in a variable called `USER`.
+By using it, you will not have to type-in your username, rather, your shell will automatically pick your username which is the value stored in the `USER` variable.
+The `$` (dollar) character-prefix to a variable name is used to call the value of that variable.

 ```
 mkdir -p /var/scratch/$USER
 cd /var/scratch/$USER
 ```
-2. *Create project directories:*
+1. *Create project directories:*
+> **Note:**

-> **Note:** We create a project directory `amr-surveillance` to store all that pertains to this tutorial/project.
+> We create a project directory `amr-surveillance` to store all that pertains to this tutorial/project.
 Within `amr-surveillance` we created `data` and subdirectories to store our input data and results from different analysis steps.
 We create `scripts` directory to store scripts/code that we genenrate or need in the analysis.

 ```
 mkdir -p amr-surveillance/{data,scripts}
 cd amr-surveillance/